 This is the Annual Plan for Year 2 of the Long Term Plan.
 In 2018 Council adopted the Long Term Plan 2018-28 (LTP) which set out what Council planned to do in the Westland District over the next ten years.
 This Annual Plan sets out the changes in Council's work programme and priorities for the coming financial year.
 There is a higher rates increase than forecast in the LTP (3.74%) as Council has an improved understanding of the costs involved to provide and improve on the essential services.
-The rates increase of 4.88% is within the rates limit of 5% set in the Long Term Plan.
-Council consulted on a rate increase of 4.85%.
-During consultation Council agreed to grant funding of \$5000 to Minerals West Coast, resulting in a total rate increase of 4.88%.
+The rates increase of 4.85% is within the rates limit of 5% set in the Long Term Plan.
 The major change in Council's work plan is to move the work on the Hokitika Ocean Outfall Pipeline forward.
 Council has the opportunity to reduce the long-term cost of the project by working with Westland Milk Products to build a new pipeline.

-Some of Council's fees and charges have been adjusted, additional funding has been provided for some activities and rates types, and the zoning of some of our rates have changed.
+We have adjusted how some of the fees and charges are structured, provided additional funding for some activities and rates types and changed how some of our rates are zoned.